abap2UI5/docs/docs/development/popups.md

 ```

 #### Separated App
-For better source code structure, it's possible to encapsulate the popups in separate classes and call them through navigation.
+For better source code structure, it's possible to encapsulate popups in separate classes and call them through navigation.

 ### Popover

-Use the method client->popover_display and specify the ID of the control where you want to display the popover:
+To display a popover, use the method `client->popover_display` and specify the ID of the control where you want the popover to appear:
  ```abap
 METHOD Z2UI5_if_app~main.